dtembo98/devcamper/README.md

 # devcamper
-A simple express api about dev camp bootcamps. following a udemy tutorial on express js
+A  express api about dev camp bootcamps.